nidhish2004/CPROGRAMS/README.md

 8. Write a C program to search a number using Linear Search method
 9. Write a C program to search a number using Binary Search method
 10. Write a C program to implement Linked list operations
+11. Write a C program to implement Stack operations such as PUSH, POP and PEEK